C R G | CRG Reports | Exterior | Engine | 1967 Model ID |

 Line 3: Chassis No., aka the VIN.

-The tag changed in 1968.
+The tag was changed for late 1967 cars and all 1968 cars.
 The tag now had recessed fields where the information was typed.
 The fields are now bilingual with two names or abbreviations on them - first is the Flemish and then the French.
 The same information was on the tag (though in different locations) with the notable exception of the removal of the Engine No. field and the addition of the maximum weight and maximum towing weight fields (which are often not completed).

 Cars that were assembled by the Bienne plant received a unique emblem on the grille representing the Eiger, Monch and Jungfrau peaks and bearing the words "General Motors Montage Suisse" - Montage Suisse meaning "Made In Switzerland".
 Emblems on homologated cars had "General Motors Suisse SA Bienne" on them, since the cars weren't made in Switzerland.